allegro/allegro.tech/_posts/2016-01-20-integrating-android-project-with-codecov.md

 Feel free to comment and ask questions.
 I will be more than happy to answer them.

-You can also find a fully working and up-to-date example on Codecov's GitHub: https://github.com/codecov/example-android
+You can also find a fully working and up-to-date example on Codecov’s GitHub: https://github.com/codecov/example-android

 Thanks for reading!